Goalsum/TataruBook/docs/rate_of_return.md

 # Modified Dietz method

-To address the shortcomings of the simple Dietz method, the [modified Dietz method](https://en.wikipedia.org/wiki/Modified_Dietz_method) no longer assumes that a net inflow is generated only once at the midpoint of the statistics period, but instead calculates the **average** capital over the statistics period based on actual inflows and outflows, and then use the average capital as the denominator:
+To address the shortcomings of the simple Dietz method, the [modified Dietz method](https://en.wikipedia.org/wiki/Modified_Dietz_method) no longer assumes that a net inflow is generated only once at the midpoint of the statistics period, but instead calculates the **average** capital (i.e., the average market value of the portfolio) over the statistics period based on actual inflows and outflows, and then use the average capital as the denominator:

 $$ R = \frac{V_e - V_s - F}{V_s + \displaystyle \sum_{i=1}^{n} W_i \times F_i} $$